 Finding good color correction tutorials are hard to come by.
 Color correcting your film is such an important part of achieving a good cinematic look and it’s too often overlooked or not taken as seriously as it should be.

-The following is a compiled list of some great color correcting tutorials that you can use with your DSLR.
+The following is a compiled list of some great color-correcting tutorials that you can use with your DSLR.

 05.23.13 – Update.
 Since I wrote this post originally 3 years ago a lot has changed.
 Apple Color is gone, now replaced simply by FCP X which never really caught on.
-Now Divinci Resolve is a new player that’s gotten more popular in the professional and semi professional playing field and as always After Effects is still a great program for color grading.
-I’m going to spend this next month looking for tutorials for these seperate applications and making it a bit more categorized.
+Now Divinci Resolve is a new player that’s gotten more popular in the professional and semi-professional playing field and as always After Effects is still a great program for color grading.
+I’m going to spend this next month looking for tutorials for these separate applications and making it a bit more categorized.
 Also, Redcine has a great program for doing quick grades and even Arri has some software now for applying LUTs as well as quick grades when shooting the Alexa.
 I’ll try to find some of these tutorials as well.

 How to Color Correct footage from your Canon 5D or 7D with After Effect

-Watch this tutorial to learn how to color correct, grade and finish your DSLR footage in After Effects.
+Watch this tutorial to learn how to color correct, grade, and finish your DSLR footage in After Effects.